-Molecular Therapeutics Program Activities and Selected Scientific Reports
+Molecular Therapeutics Program Activities

 In the clinical arena, members of Molecular Therapeutics are embedded in Cancer Center Oncology Groups/Tumor Boards at our Dartmouth-Hitchcock Medical Center location in Lebanon, New Hampshire.
 Todd Miller, PhD is the Scientific Director of the Comprehensive Breast Program and Breast Tumor Board.
 Lionel D. Lewis directs the Early Phase Trial Clinical Oncology Group and works with Alan Eastman PhD, Yolanda Sanchez, PhD, Chris Amos PhD, Konstantin Dragnev MD and Jack Hoopes DVM, PhD who constitute the executive committee of the Early Phase Trial Clinical Oncology Group.

 Journal clubs and research-in-progress presentations enrich the advancement of science and provide opportunities for discussions.
 The Cancer Biology, Pharmacology and Molecular Therapeutics Journal Clubs meet weekly and Molecular Therapeutics faculty members are regular attendees.

 Regionally, Molecular Therapeutics is active with the University of Vermont and University of Massachusetts Medical Center in sponsoring a symposium on genomic stability.
 Molecular Therapeutics members Yolanda Sanchez and Alan Eastman are past presenters.
 The regional clinical trials network New England Oncology Network (NEON) provides additional opportunities for collaboration.